xtwulf/movie_tracker/readme.md

 # ToDo
 - handling several search results
 - local table for film information separate and reference from user id or make an api call for the overview site every time (not stored for every user)
+- check if the film already exists for this user, when trying add to favourites